 The Employer will make a good faith effort to provide unit-based and house-wide charge nurse training prior to being assigned the role of charge nurse.
 The unit-based training shall include but is not limited to a written job description and disaster protocol for the specific unit.
 House-wide training shall also include disaster protocol for the entire medical center.

 Off-duty standby assignments shall be posted with regular schedules and determined in advance by supervision.
 Volunteers will be used for standby assignment when practicable.
 RNs placed on standby status off the Medical Center premises shall be compensated at the rate of $4.00 per hour.

-When called in from standby status, the nurse shall receive premium pay (time and one-half the nurse's regular rate) for a minimum work period of two and one-half (2 ½) hours.
+When called in from standby status, the nurse shall receive premium pay (time and one-half the nurse's regular rate) for a minimum work period of three (3) hours.
 If a nurse is called from stand by status to work within eight hours of the nurse's next scheduled shift, the nurse will be permitted a minimum of the next eight hours off duty.
 The nurse may use leave without pay or benefit time other than sick leave except where the use of sick leave is otherwise appropriate.

 10.4 Call Back.